 The MARPOL Annex VI mandate, it’s clear that state regulators and the insurance industry are committed to enforcing strict compliance of the new Sulphur limitations from 1 January 2020.

 Recent public statements from international regulators, industry and the media would indicate there are growing concerns on many levels with regards to the ability of the industry to manage the technical and commercial challenges associated with the introduction of the new sulphur limits.
-This, despite several years of notice, will make 2020 very interesting.
-Decisions made several years ago and more recently will now come into sharp focus.

 Below is a collection of links to recent media comments which expand upon the above.